ulflulfl/hints/ptouch/P-Touch-Cable-Markers.md

 ---

-## "E-series" Printers
+## "E-series" Printers or P-Touch Editor

 The E-series printers (PT-E100, PT-E110, PT-E300, PT-E550W, PT-E800T and PT-E850TKW) have special modes to print cable wraps and cable flags.
 You can also print special electrical and warning symbols.
 The PT-E300 and higher can print HSe heat shrink tubes, the PT-E550W and higher have a computer interface and further options.

 A list of E-series printers to compare can be found at: https://www.brother.com.sg/en/labellers/all-labellers?fr=electrical_automation

-TODO: Check if it's possible to use such electrician options with the Windows software on other printers?
+You can print these special electricians labels also with the Windows (and possibly macOS) "P-Touch Editor" software, especially in the "Electrical/Network" mode!

 ![Brother PT-E110](./images/PT-E110.jpg)
 *Brother PT-E110 in "cable flag" mode*